TherapistTrack/TherapistTrack-DB/README.md

 <h1 align="center">📦 Therapist Track</h1>
 <h3 align="center"> Database </h3>

 The App uses Mongo DB as database.
 Following is the squema design and relation between documents.
-But first some notation convantions:
+But first some notation conventions:

 ## Environment variables